magento/devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_xmldeclaration_concept.md

 In the above example, within the nested node <fieldset> that declares the  Fieldset UI Component.

-The `name` attribute must be a unique value amongst the other components on the same heirarchichal level of the same parent node.
+The `name` attribute must be a unique value among the other components on the same hierarchical level of the same parent node.
 Look at the `<argument>` node which `name` attribute has value data.
 The child nodes of this node are the arguments that will be passed in to the component.

 All other child nodes are declared as items.
 An `<item>` node with the `name` attribute value of `config` (i.e. `<item name="config"> ...</item>`) contains the children nodes that describe the configuration of the current UI component.
 Please note that although configuration for all components is different, there are base properties that are mostly the same for different components.
 For example, we can use an `<item>` with `name` attribute with a value of `component` (i.e. `<item name="component">...</item>`) to define which JS file will be used as the Model for the  Fieldset UI component in the above example.
 Reference to this JS file can be either be the full path to this file or the alias which is defined in `require.js` configuration.